18F/charlie/README.md

 closed and offer some helpful tips to get you through.
 It will also let you know when the Travel team will be back in the office!

-## Running Charlie locally
+## Development

-Because Charlie is a Slack App (rather than a legacy bot integration), you'll need to either have access to a Slack instance where you can create a new app or get a token and signing secret for an existing app instance.
+Because Charlie is a Slack App (rather than a legacy bot integration), if you want to test against Slack itself you'll need to either have access to a Slack instance where you can create a new app or get a token and signing secret for an existing app instance.
 Drop by [#bots](https://app.slack.com/client/T025AQGAN/C02FPFGBG) in Slack to get more details about creating a new app or using an existing one.
 If you create a new one, see below about configuring OAuth scopes and Slack events.

-The easiest way to test Charlie locally is using Docker.
-First, create a `.env` file (see the `.env-sample` for reference) that sets, at minimum, the `SLACK_TOKEN` and `SLACK_SIGNING_SECRET` variables.
-(See the configuration section on environment variables below for a list of all the variables you can set.)
-Then, run `docker-compose up`.
-This will get all of Charlie's dependencies installed, setup a PostgreSQL container, hook up Charlie and postgres, and start Charlie up.
-In this configuration, Charlie is run using [nodemon](https://npm.im/nodemon), so it will automatically restart if you make any code changes.

-If you don't want to use Docker, you can run `npm install` from the root directory, set your `SLACK_TOKEN` and `SLACK_SIGNING_SECRET` environment variables, and then run `npm start-dev` to enable nodemon, or `npm start` to disable it.
-This is a minimum execution; to enable more features, you may need to set associated environment variables.

 ### Important note